Howard University: Athletics

-Most of Howard's 21 NCAA Division I varsity teams compete primarily in the Mid-Eastern Athletic Conference (MEAC).
+Most of Howard's 21 NCAA Division I varsity teams compete in the Mid-Eastern Athletic Conference (MEAC).

 Students

-The U.S. students come from the following regions: New England 2%, Mid-West 8%, South 22%, Mid-Atlantic 55%, and West 12%.
-Nearly 4% of the student body are international students.
-Howard University is 86% African-American/Black.

 Howard is one of the five largest HBCUs in the nation with around 10,000 students.
 The student-to-faculty ratio is 7:1.

 Howard is a selective institution.
-The incoming freshman class of fall 2021 had 29,391 applicants and 10,362 (35%) were accepted into Howard.
+The incoming freshman class of fall 2021 had 29,391 applicants, and 10,362 (35%) were accepted into Howard.
+Approximately 25% of the student body is male, as of 2025.

 There are over 200 student organizations and special interest groups established on campus.

 Howard produced four Rhodes Scholars between 1986 and 2017.
 Between 1998 and 2009, Howard University produced a Marshall Scholar, two Truman Scholars, twenty-two Fulbright Scholars and ten Pickering Fellows.

 In 2020, 82% of first-year students received need-based financial aid.

 Greek letter organizations

-Howard University is the founding site of the National Pan-Hellenic Council (NPHC) and five of the nine NPHC organizations.
-The Alpha (founding) Chapters of Alpha Kappa Alpha (1908), Omega Psi Phi (1911), Delta Sigma Theta (1913), Phi Beta Sigma (1914), and Zeta Phi Beta (1920) were established on Howard's campus.
-However, the Beta Chapter of Alpha Phi Alpha was the first to appear in 1907.
-Also in 1920, the Xi Chapter of Kappa Alpha Psi appeared on campus, followed by the Alpha Phi Chapter of Sigma Gamma Rho in 1939, and the Alpha Tau Chapter of Iota Phi Theta in 1983.
-Three percent of undergraduate men and five percent of undergraduate women are active in Howard's NPHC.
+Howard University has many academic and social Greek letter organizations on campus.
+Howard is the founding site of the National Pan-Hellenic Council (NPHC) and five of the nine NPHC organizations.
+Also, Howard is one of four HBCUs with a chapter of Phi Beta Kappa which is the oldest academic honor society in the U.S.

-Other notable Greek letter organizations registered at Howard include Phi Beta Kappa, Iota Phi Lambda, Tau Beta Pi, Delta Sigma Pi, Phi Sigma Pi, Alpha Phi Omega, Alpha Nu Omega, Alpha Kappa Psi, Phi Sigma Rho, Gamma Iota Sigma, Phi Mu Alpha, Sigma Alpha Iota, Gamma Sigma Sigma, Kappa Kappa Psi, Tau Beta Sigma, Chi Eta Phi, and Phi Alpha Delta.
+Events

 Howard Homecoming

 Howard Homecoming week is the most prominent and richest cultural tradition of the institution.
 Over 100,000 of alumni, students, celebrity guests, and visitors are in attendance to patronize the many events and attractions affiliated with the festive week on and near campus.
 While the specific calendar of events changes from year to year, the traditional homecoming events include the Homecoming Football Game and Tailgate, Pep Rally, Coronation Ball, Greek Step-Show (Howard NPHC Greeks), and Fashion Show.
 After a two-year hiatus, the Yardfest returned in 2016 as one of the cherished traditions.

 Howard's first official homecoming was held in 1924 and it takes place every fall semester with a new theme developed by the homecoming committee.